Richard Cory by Edward Arlington Robinson (with added input)

 -Edwin Arlington Robinson

-I wanted to discuss a doleful poem of sorts.
-I remember this from a long time ago.
-“Richard Cory” by Edward Arlington Robinson.
-It stuck with me for over 20yrs, yes over 20.
-Now granted I am not a morbid person by any means.
-Positive outlook on life is always in the forefront of my thinking, the essence of my being.
+I’m discussing a tragic poem of sorts.
+I remember this from a long time ago: “Richard Cory” by Edward Arlington Robinson.
+It stuck with me for over twenty years, yes, over twenty.
+Now, granted, I am not a morbid person by any means.
+A positive outlook on life is always at the forefront of my thinking, the essence of my being.

 It is just me to be a dreamer for a better tomorrow.

-This is my take on his masterpiece, and I believe it is not an original viewpoint either.
-He was a sad man this Richard Cory.
-All the fame, money, and good looks in the world could save him from utter depression to the point of taking ones own life.
-How could a person sink so low to a point to not live anymore?
+This is my take on his masterpiece; I believe it is not an original viewpoint either.
+He was a sad man, this Richard Cory.
+All the fame, money, and good looks in the world could not save him from utter depression to the point of taking his own life.
+How could a person sink so low to a fate not want to exist?

-Not ever to experience family of their own, no children.
+—Not ever to experience a family of their own, no children.

-No visit to beautiful places like beaches, parks, fun parks vacations in far countries or far cities.
+—No visit to beautiful places like beaches, parks, fun parks, vacations in far countries or remote cities.

-Never to spend time with a person who make them feel everything among anything in a unacceptable world.
-That life energy that would never be taken fully; even by the greatest of all personal tragedy.
+Never spend time with a person who makes them feel everything among anything in an unacceptable world.
+That life energy would never be taken fully, even by the greatest of all personal tragedies.

 How they would never taste their favorite food again.

-Waiting for an up and coming movie in which they waited for years to come out (Prometheus anyone)??
+Waiting for an up-and-coming movie which they waited for years to come out (Prometheus, anyone)??

-Drinking with good friends at a local pub/bar, enjoying people watching and eye candy of their respective delights.
+Drinking with good friends at a local pub/bar, enjoying people-watching and the eye candy of their respective delights.

-How in the world would they not want to see what tomorrow brings in the form of a surprise, yet hopeful optimistic result engrossed in personal thinking?
+How would they not want to see what tomorrow brings in the form of a surprise yet hopeful, optimistic result engrossed in personal thinking?

 just an empty soul.

-Thank you for taking the time to read this, oh opinions wanted and needed :o)..
+Thank you for taking the time to read this, oh opinions wanted and needed.

 Also I see your point and agree would we truly know if a person is going through such pain, such agony.
 Even the closet of friends might be able shield that from us.